openpgp-pqc/draft-ietf-openpgp-nist-bp-comp/draft-ietf-openpgp-nist-bp-comp.md

 ### ML-KEM {#mlkem-intro}

 ML-KEM [FIPS-203] is based on the hardness of solving the Learning with Errors problem in module lattices (MLWE).
-The scheme is believed to provide security against cryptanalytic attacks by classical as well as quantum computers.
+The scheme is believed to provide security against cryptanalytic attacks based on classical as well as quantum algorithms.
 This specification defines ML-KEM only in composite combination with ECDH encryption schemes in order to provide a pre-quantum security fallback.

 ### ML-DSA {#mldsa-intro}

 ML-DSA [FIPS-204] is a signature scheme that, like ML-KEM, is based on the hardness of solving the Learning With Errors problem and a variant of the Short Integer Solution problem in module lattices (MLWE and SelfTargetMSIS).
-Accordingly, this specification only defines ML-DSA in composite combinaton with ECDSA signature schemes.
+Accordingly, this specification only defines ML-DSA in composite combination with ECDSA signature schemes.

 ## Elliptic Curve Cryptography